R300-AI/MTK-NeuronPilot-API-docker/README.md

 1. **Login to Azure CLI and select your subscription.**

-    Login Azure CLI and choice your subscription.
+    Login to Azure CLI and choose your subscription.

     ```
     az config set core.enable_broker_on_windows=false
     az login